deeplearning4j/deeplearning4j/dbn-iris-tutorial.md

 Lines 16-18: We start to binarize the labels with our outcomeTypes list.
 Each label has a certain position, or index, and we’ll use that index number to map onto the label row we make here.
 So, if *i. setosa* is the label, we’ll put it at the end of the outcomeTypes list.
 From there, we’ll create a new label row, three elements in size, and mark the corresponding position in rowOutcome as the 1, and 0 for the two others.
 Finally, we save rowOutcome into the 2D array outcomes that we made earlier.

-By the time we finish we will have a new row that will have a numeric representation of a row that is classified as *i. setosa* would look like:
+By the time we finish, we'll a row with a numeric representation of labels.
+A data record classified as *i. setosa* would look like:

 ![final table](../img/final_table.png)